sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/brightness/index.md

 <h3>📖 Definition:</h3>
-Does the video’s brightness shift dynamically over time?
+Does the overall brightness or exposure of the video change over time, with noticeable shifts between brighter and darker levels across large portions of the frame?

 <details>
 <summary><h4> Question (Definition)</h4></summary>